manyasahay/manyasahay/README.md

-- 👋 Hi, I’m Manya
+- Hi, I’m Manya and I work at Harman in the GenAI and Data team
-- 🌱 I’m a senior at NMIMS currently working on Data and LLMs at HARMAN
-- ⚒️ I've interned at KPMG India where I mainly worked on their GenAI projects
-- 💞️ I’m looking to collaborate on various AI-ML projects :)
-- 📫 You can reach out to me via my mail manyasahay4@gmail.com
+- You can reach out to me via my mail manyasahay4@gmail.com
-- 😄 Pronouns: she/her

 <!---